cacophony-wj/licentia_black/TROUBLESHOOTING.md

 ### My performance is really terrible, low FPS, input lag during combat!

 Refer to the primary readme and ensure you meet all the system specification requirements and that your performance settings are correct on your motherboard.
+If you still have bad performance, try the performance improvement suggestions at the end of the primary readme.

 ### I can't start an OStim scene or receive errors when attempting to do so!